emberjs/website/source/blog/2017-01-23-ember-2-11-released.md

 started in Ember Data
 2.10.
 [Chris Thoburn](https://github.com/runspired) and
-[Stefan Penner](https://github.com/stefanpenner) contributed several prs to allow Ember Data to defer work until it is needed by an application or avoid the work all together if it is never needed.
+[Stefan Penner](https://github.com/stefanpenner) contributed several pull requests that allow Ember Data to defer work until it is needed by an application or avoid the work all together if it is never needed.
 Overall the process of pushing records into the store in Ember Data 2.11 is about twice as fast as it was in 2.10.